 Emma Lehmberg, Canadian Geographic

 Michael Henry is an associate ecologist and webmaster with Ancient Forest Exploration and Research.
-He first worked with AFER in the mid-1990’s, helping to study the old-growth pine forests of central Ontario.
-Since then he has continued to work in these forests, as well as forests in other parts of Ontario, in Hawaii, and interior British Columbia.
-He has written reports, trail guides and magazine articles on the topic of old-growth forests.
-He designed and constructed the Blueberry Lake Ecology Trails in Temagami, Ontario, and wrote the trail guide.
+He first worked with AFER in the mid-1990’s studying the old-growth pine forests of central Ontario.
+Since then he has continued to do research and education work in these forests, and forests in other parts of Ontario, Hawaii, and interior British Columbia.
+Michael designed and constructed the Blueberry Lake Ecology Trails in Temagami, Ontario.
+He has written reports, trail guides and magazine articles on old-growth forests and other natural history topics.
 He is the lead author of Ontario’s old-growth forests.

 Dr. Peter Quinby has been studying landscape ecology and conservation since 1980.
 As a graduate student at Yale University, he was involved in watershed-ecosystem studies at the Hubbard Brook Experimental Forest in New Hampshire.
 For his Ph.D. thesis, he studied the influence of habitat conditions on forest vegetation composition in the upland landscapes of Algonquin Park, Ontario.
 For three years starting in 1988, he was Director of Conservation Science and Research Ecologist with the Temagami Wilderness Society.
 In 1992, he founded and continues to operate the non-profit organization, Ancient Forest Exploration & Research, which carries out research and educational activities related to the identification, description, and protection of ancient forest ecosystems in Ontario.
 From 1987 to 1989 and from 1990 to1991, Dr. Quinby was Assistant Professor of Natural Resource Management at Wilfrid Laurier University in Waterloo, Ontario, from 1994 to 2000, he was Assistant Professor of Conservation Biology at the University of Pittsburgh, from 2000 to 2003, Dr. Quinby was Dean of Natural Resources, Sciences & Liberal Arts at Paul Smith’s College, and from 2003 to 2007, he was Director of the Pymatuning Laboratory of Ecology at the University of Pittsburgh.
 In 2007, he took a senior scientist position with Knight Piesold Consulting in North Bay, Ontario until 2014 when returned to working as a consulting ecologist.
 Dr. Quinby is certified as a Senior Ecologist through the Ecological Society of America.
 He has published numerous scientific articles and reports addressing the topics of forest landscape ecology and conservation, species at risk, wildlife habitat assessment and suitability, and natural areas management.